MarshHawk/automation-framework/README.md

 ## How to:
 * [The Anaconda Python distribution must be installed](https://www.anaconda.com/download/)
-* Check that conda is available at the command prompt:
+* Open a command prompt and check that conda is available:
     ```conda -v```
 * Clone this repo and cd into the root directory: